SridharRavendran/Pokemon-App/README.md

 # Pokemon-App

-A full-stack Pokémon web application that allows users to view a list of Pokémon, filter and search them by various attributes, and view detailed information about individual Pokémon.
+A full-stack Pokemon web application that allows users to view a list of Pokemon, filter and search them by various attributes, and view detailed information about individual Pokemon.

 ## Features

 ### Frontend:
-- View a list of Pokémon with their ID, name, type, and image.
+- View a list of Pokemon with their ID, name, type, and image.
-- Search for Pokémon by name.
+- Search for Pokemon by name.
-- Filter Pokémon by type (e.g., Fire, Water, Grass).
+- Filter Pokemon by type (e.g., Fire, Water, Grass).
-- Pagination to navigate through the list (10 Pokémon per page).
+- Pagination to navigate through the list (10 Pokemon per page).
-- Detailed Pokémon page showing:
+- Detailed Pokemon page showing:
   - ID, name, type, height, weight, and image.
   - Stats: HP, Attack, Defense, Special Attack, Special Defense.
-  - Similar Pokémon based on type.
+  - Similar Pokemon based on type.

 ### Backend:
 - RESTful APIs built using Node.js and Express.js.
-- Database designed with PostgreSQL to store Pokémon data.
+- Database designed with PostgreSQL to store Pokemon data.
-- Dynamic seeding of Pokémon data from the [PokeAPI](https://pokeapi.co/).
+- Dynamic seeding of Pokemon data from the [PokeAPI](https://pokeapi.co/).
-- APIs for fetching Pokémon list, details, and similar Pokémon.
+- APIs for fetching Pokemon list, details, and similar Pokemon.

 ---